SantGT5/graph-todo/README.md

 ## Routers

-Having project running, you can visite the following routers:
+Having project running, you can visit the following routers:

 - **Client**: http://localhost:3050/